Evolution of the magnetic field in neutron stars: The problem of magnetic field evolution in the NS cores: General scheme of the solution

 where $\xi(r)$ is some function which must vanish, $\xi(r)=0$, to guarantee finiteness of $U_\theta$ at $\theta=0$.
 Another potentially dangerous point where $U_\theta$ can be infinite corresponds to $\theta=\pi$.
 The condition ensuring that it is not the case reads

 This equation indicates that the multipole $l=0$ in the Legendre expansion of the function in the square brackets must vanish.
 That function depends on the chemical potentials $\Delta \mu_e$ and $\mu_n^\infty$ and hence on (still unknown) function $\zeta(r)$ introduced in Appendix \ref{A1}.
-The condition (\ref{Uthetacond}), therefore, should be considered as a {\it differential} equation for $\zeta(r)$; it should be supplied by the boundary conditions, which unambiguously follow from the requirement of the regularity of $U_{r}$ at $r \rightarrow 0$ (see Sec.\ \ref{example} and Appendix \ref{A3} for an example of such calculation).
+The condition (\ref{Uthetacond}), therefore, should be considered as a {\it differential} equation for $\zeta(r)$; it should be supplied by the boundary conditions, which follow, in particular, from the requirement of the regularity of $U_{r}$ at $r \rightarrow 0$, and are discussed in more detail in Appendix \ref{A3}.
 A solution of Eq.\ (\ref{Uthetacond}) allows us to find $\zeta(r)$ and hence to fully determine the quantities $\Delta \mu_e$ and $\mu_n^\infty$, as has already been advertised in Sec.\ \ref{perturb2}.